iamaray/epf_with_stgnn/data_processing/README.md

 1. Bring code up-to-date with our Jupyter notebooks.
 2. Separate adjacency matrix construction functionality from `form_training_pairs()`.
 3. (Possibly) separate curriculum functionality from `DatasetConstructor`.
 Although, it may be better to just keep this how it is.
+4. For the operations, include the reverse normalization as part of the `Operation` class to trivialize the reverse normalization process.